DmytroGio/Vision-Compass/README.md

 ## 🗒️ Notes

-- CLI mode is now deprecated; all management happens via the Qt UI.
+- The CLI mode is deprecated.
+All planning and task management happens via the Qt interface.
+- The UI and codebase are now fully in English.
-- For development or issues, please open an [issue](https://github.com/DdmytroGio/task-manager-cli/issues).
+- Contributions and suggestions welcome — please open an [issue](https://github.com/DdmytroGio/vision-compass/issues).

+---

+> “A goal properly set is halfway reached.” – Zig Ziglar